jacobwicks/jacobwicks.github.io/_posts/2020-02-19-comments-on-code-line-numbers.markdown

 Resizing the page can fire the event listener many times very quickly.
 Running complicated code many times in a row can cause the page to slow down or not work right.
 So the event listener isn't calling `positionAllComments`.
 It is calling the variable `debouncedPositionAllComments`.
 This is a 'debounced' version of the `positionAllComments` function.

 [Debouncing](https://www.geeksforgeeks.org/debouncing-in-javascript/) is when you make sure that repeated, quick calls to a function only end up calling that function a single time.
 By passing a debounced version of `positionAllComments` to the event listener, we make sure that `positionAllComments` only gets called once when the user resizes the window.
 If we didn't debounce it, `positionAllComments` might get called hundreds of times a second, which would cause the page to slow down.
 In the full source code you can see the `debounce` function that we call to create the debounced version of `positionAllComments`.

+When the `eventListener` calls `debouncedPositionAllComments`, it automatically passes the event object as an argument to `debouncedPositionAllComments`. `debouncePositionAllComments` calls `positionAllComments`. `positionAllComments` will read the event object as its parameter `reposition`, so `reposition` will have a truthy value.
+That will stop the code that is only supposed to execute when `reposition` is falsy from executing.

 ## The CSS
 We use CSS to accomplish several things.
 We use CSS to set the background color of the comment, create the shaft and head of the arrow pointing the line number, and collapse and expand the comments when the user hovers over them.